expo/expo/docs/pages/versions/v30.0.0/sdk/accelerometer.md

   }

   render() {
-    let { x, y, z } = this.state.accelerometerData;// @info A data point is provided for each of the x, y, and z axes.
+    let { x, y, z } = this.state.accelerometerData;// @tooltip A data point is provided for each of the x, y, and z axes.

     return (
       <View style={styles.sensor}>